jonadmark/jonadmark.github.io/_pages/talks.md

 author_profile: true
 ---

-Here you will find recordings of talks and presentations that I have given throughout the years.
+Here you find recordings of talks and presentations that I have given throughout the years.
 You can also find these recordings on [my Youtube channel](https://www.youtube.com/channel/UCUQD-vpU_KKyNHsgAluNFNw).

 ## [Advancing Network Monitoring and Operation with In-band Network Telemetry and Data Plane Programmability](https://www.youtube.com/watch?v=MjewqfIDu2Y)
 <span style="color:grey;">Jul, 2022</span> • PhD Defense at the Federal University of Rio Grande do Sul (UFRGS, Brasil)